SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 The semantics of the HTTP DELETE method are determined by the role of the client executing the method.
 For the current sponsoring client of the object, the DELETE method is defined as "reject transfer".
 For the new sponsoring client the DELETE method is defined as "cancel transfer".

-#### Create
+#### Request

 - Request: POST /{collection}/{id}/transfers
 - Request payload: Optional Transfer request
 - Response message: Transfer response.
-- HTTP success status code: 201 (CREATED)
+- HTTP status code success: 201 (CREATED)

-To start a new object transfer process, the client MUST use the HTTP POST method for a unique resource, not all EPP include support for the Transfer command as described in [@!RFC5730, section 3.2.4], [@!RFC5731, section 3.2.4] and [@!RFC5733, section 3.2.4].
-If the server does not require authorization information associated with a contact object, then the client MAY choose to send an empty HTTP message body.
+To start a new object transfer process, the client MUST use the HTTP POST method for a unique resource, not all EPP objcts include support for the Transfer command as described in [@!RFC5730, section 3.2.4], [@!RFC5731, section 3.2.4] and [@!RFC5733, section 3.2.4].

+If the EPP request is successful, then the server MUST return HTTP status code 201 (Created).
+The client MAY choose to send an empty HTTP message body when the object is not linked to authorization information associated with a contact object.
+The server MUST also include the Location header in the HTTP response.

-Example Create request wiithout using object authorization:
+Example Create request not using using object authorization:

 ```
 C: POST /repp/v1/domains/example.nl/transfers HTTP/2